iznaut/transistors-website/events/index.md

 Here are a few ways you can keep up Transistors meetings and other local events!

+# Discord
+We have a #transistors channel on the LGBTQ Iowa Archives & Library [Discord server](https://discord.gg/WXxdqWdvhE).
+Come say hi!

 # Google Calendar
 Here's a calendar view of upcoming events.
 You can also subscribe to the calendar by [clicking here](https://calendar.google.com/calendar/ical/transiowacity%40gmail.com/public/basic.ics)!